practicalli/spacemacs/docs/install-spacemacs/emacsclient-git-commit-messages.md

-# Configure emacsclient for Git commit messages
+# Emacsclient for Git commit messages

 Configure the `core.editor` property with `emacsclient` to open Emacs for editing Git commit messages (assuming you do not specify the `-m "commit message"`option to the `git` command).

 You can run `emacsclient` in one of several ways (try these approaches until you find which one worked best for your operating system).